William Saunders (jockey)

-William "Willie/Smokey" Saunders (April 13, 1915 – July 30, 1986) was a Canadian Horse Racing Hall of Fame jockey in Thoroughbred horse racing and one of only ten jockeys to win the United States Triple Crown of Thoroughbred Racing.
+William "Smokey" Saunders (April 13, 1915 – July 30, 1986) was a Canadian Horse Racing Hall of Fame jockey in Thoroughbred horse racing and won the United States Triple Crown of Thoroughbred Racing on Omaha in 1935.
+News reports in Saunders’ lifetime used both the nicknames “Willie” and “Smokey.”

-Saunders was known as "Willie" but the news media frequently refers to him as "Smokey/Smoky."
+Early years

+Though considered a Canadian, Saunders was born in Bozeman, Montana in 1915.
+He moved with his family to Calgary, Alberta when he was eight years old.
+There, he spent time at Canadian tracks as a hot walker and exercise boy.
+As a teenager, Saunders returned to Bozeman, where he lived with an uncle, Guy Saunders, attended high school, and rode races at small tracks in Montana.
+Saunders moved to California in 1932.

-Horse Racing and Military Career
+Career

-Saunders earned his first win at Tanforan Racetrack in northern California on April 14, 1932.
+In California, Saunders began riding under contract for trainer L.T.
+Whitehill, and earned his first major win at Tanforan Racetrack in northern California on April 4 1932.
 Competing at tracks in southern California, Alberta-born U.S. Racing Hall of Fame jockey George Woolf tutored Saunders on riding.

-During his career, Saunders rode for prominent owners such as Wheatley Stable, Hal Price Headley, and William Woodward.
+Saunders next moved to the east coast.
+There, Saunders rode for prominent owners such as Wheatley Stable, Hal Price Headley, and William Woodward.
 He won the 1934 Rochambeau Handicap at Narragansett Park aboard Woodward's Belair Stud colt Faireno, who was trained by "Sunny Jim" Fitzsimmons.
-Fitzsimmons put Saunders aboard the colt Omaha, and in 1935 they won the U.S. Triple Crown with victories in the Kentucky Derby, Preakness Stakes, and Belmont Stakes.
-In 1935, Saunders also won the inaugural edition of the Santa Anita Oaks aboard Dunlin Lady.
+Fitzsimmons then put Saunders aboard the colt Omaha, and in 1935 they won the U.S. Triple Crown with victories in the Kentucky Derby, Preakness Stakes, and Belmont Stakes.
+In 1935, Saunders also won the inaugural Santa Anita Oaks aboard Dunlin Lady.
 After his rise to fame as a jockey, he also had a minor role in the comedic film Mr. Celebrity (1941) in which he played himself.

-Weight problems interrupted his career, as did the outbreak of World War II when he joined the United States Army and served overseas in the Pacific Theater.
+Weight problems interrupted his career, as did the outbreak of World War II, when he joined the United States Army and served overseas in the Pacific Theater.
 During his four years in the military, a bout of malaria, contracted while overseas, resulted in considerable weight loss that allowed him to resume his career in racing once the war ended.
 In 1948, Saunders rode Bovard to victory in the Louisiana Derby, then rode the colt to a third-place finish in the Preakness Stakes.

-Saunders retired in 1950 and later served as a racing official at tracks in Florida, Illinois, and New Jersey.

-When his riding career ended in 1950, Saunders worked as a trainer before becoming a placing judge at racetracks in Illinois, New Jersey, and Calder Race Course in Florida.
+When his riding career ended in 1950, Saunders worked as a trainer before becoming a racing official at racetracks in Illinois, New Jersey, and Calder Race Course in Florida.